 It pays to be thorough when it comes to this kind of hands-on research.
-Check how their ads change depending on the search intent (upper or lower funnel), analyze their messaging, and understand what happens as you move closer to conversion.
+Check how their ads change depending on the search intent (the upper or lower funnel), analyze their messaging and understand what happens as you move closer to conversion.

-If you’ve feeling super-sneaky, then sign up for their newsletter and measure how they engage with users at that particular stage.
+If you’re feeling super-sneaky, then sign up for their newsletter and measure how they engage with users at that particular stage.